akaashdhamija709/SprachPraxis/README.md

-# replit.md

 ## Overview

-GermanPro is a German language learning application focused on CEFR-level speaking practice.
+SprachPraxis is a German language learning application focused on CEFR-level speaking practice.
 The application provides structured exercises for different proficiency levels (A1-C2) with AI-powered analysis and feedback.
 Users can practice speaking through voice recognition or text input, receive detailed linguistic analysis, and track their progress over time.

 ## User Preferences